 I like big cuts and I cannot lie.
-And money that companies spend on face-to-face sales is a big tasty piece that can be cut with no harm for B2B sales results.
+And the money that companies spend on face-to-face sales is a big tasty piece that can be cut with no harm for B2B sales results.
 The alternative is right next to you.
 Like literally.
 Heroes of today’s blog post are the laptop and the Internet.
 Kudos to them, because they’re your cost cutters.

 Even though online communication is an essential part of business these days, many people are still biased about online negotiations and sales.

 Recently I’ve been researching problems related to selling abroad that software houses based in Eastern Europe have.
 I’ve posted a question via the local field-related website and people commented that the main problem lies in high costs of hiring sales reps abroad.
-Because (in a nutshell) “face-to-face is the only effective way to sell, and online sales is total bullshit”.
+Because (in a nutshell) “face-to-face is the only effective way to sell, and online sales are total bullshit”.

 I was pretty sure this must be some local thing.
 But just out of curiosity I’ve checked what people think about this on the English-speaking platform – Quora.com.
 And voila!
 To my surprise, it isn’t much different over there.
 People talk about: